• Calendar

 About the Commission

 KSC’s mission is to improve the profit potential of all Kansas soybean farmers.
-The commissioners have identified the following priorities for work toward that mission.
+The commissioners have identified the following priorities for work toward that mission:

 • Breeding, production and environmental programs.
 Focus on finding the most economical and efficient cropping systems and management practices that have minimal effect on the environment.